Intro to Buddhism & Meditation in Portland

 - Other Spiritual Traditions: Ananda Laurelwood, Our Lady of Guadalupe Trappist Abbey, a long list of Catholic Retreat Centers, and probably several others.

-- Places you won’t get fed: Find a cabin in the woods, rent an AirBnB, go backcountry camping or probably several others.
+- Places you won’t get fed: Find a cabin in the woods, rent an AirBnB, go backcountry camping, and probably several others.

 If you have any questions about a particular center/group, or would like me to add something to the list, feel free to comment below or email me!